webfuelcode/LinkDir_SQL/README.md

 # LinkDir_SQL
 LinkDir is a simple web directory project.
 Building a niche web directory that gives members the ability to post up to 5 posts. (contains SQL and template file to upload easily on shared hosting or even on free web hosts)

-Version 2.x has been released, which has more features that a good web directory is needed.
+Version 2.x has been released, which has more features that require a good web directory.
 Comment and star rating system included, homepage has managed to show more content with modified categories(4) and featured listings (Rated post will appear).

 ## Requirements
 Minimum server requirement to run this project:<br>